What is a hart+ dog?

 How will hart find the right home for hart+

-The hart+adoption program uses a modified adoption process
+The hart+adoption program uses a modified adoption process that is

-the hart+ dog to ensure the appropriate transfer of information,
+hart+ dog to ensure the appropriate transfer of information,

 strategies, and skills to maximize the chances of a successful and